Living in Indonesia, A Site for Expatriates

 • Profound hypoglycemia (low blood sugar)

-• Hypoglycemia often occurs in young children and pregnant women and often is difficult to diagnose
+• Hypoglycemia often occurs in young children and pregnant women and is difficult to diagnose

 • Lactic acidosis

-• This occurs when the small blood vessels becomes clogged with P falciparum.
+• This occurs when small blood vessels become clogged with P. falciparum.

 • Haemolysis resulting in severe anemia and jaundice